-- It usually is as quiet as any this year, sighs Barbro Runwall Olsson who together with her husband Peter owns and operates Friden farmhouse, a few kilometers from Kivik.
-But even though it is just after 12 o'clock, people are already full.
-The glow is perfect in the oven where the first pizzas of the day are baked, a Hultgren and an Endre.
-Peace's pizzas are named after tribesmen who somehow deserved this.
+- It is usually calm no matter what this year, sighs Barbro Runwall Olsson who together with her husband Peter owns and runs Friden farm restaurant, a few kilometers from Kivik.
+But even though it's only just after 12, it's already full of people.
+The glow is perfect in the oven where the day's first pizzas are baked, a Hultgren and an Endre.
+Peace pizzas are named after regulars who in one way or another have deserved this.

 - The first pizzas are like the first pancakes, hard to get really good.
-The edges don't want to get dark enough, says Peter as he bakes dough on dough with strong hands.
-To the next minute decorate ready-baked bottoms with hand-peeled shrimp, fresh coriander, freshly caught mussels, eggplant, pesto, tomatoes, mushrooms, wild duck peas and more.
-As much as possible organically and locally produced.
+The edges do not want to be dark enough, says Peter as he bakes dough on dough with strong hands.
+To decorate pre-baked bases with hand-peeled prawns, fresh coriander, freshly caught mussels, eggplant, pesto, tomatoes, mushrooms, wild duck mince and more in the next minute.
+As much as possible organic and locally produced.

 Barbro takes orders and serves homemade apple juice from large bottles.
 From the speakers, Tony Bennett sings a duet with Frank Sinatra and everything goes on as if in a kind of loving and used dance in this odd place full of details to rest your eyes on.
 The leaded windows in the built-in part for the thoughts of a church.
 Peace is Barbro and Peter's unique creation where everything is on their terms.
 Guests are allowed to take it as it is.

 How come a marketing researcher from Hälsingland and a real Söderkis from Stockholm cook pizzas in Österlen?